metabase/metabase/docs/embedding/sdk/authentication.md

 {% include beta-blockquote.html %}

-{% include plans-blockquote.html feature="Embedding SDK" %}
+{% include plans-blockquote.html feature="Embedded analytics SDK" %}

 Notes on handling authentication when working with the SDK.